-Many recent business-related laws were developed because of the strong efforts of our government affairs team, which works tirelessly as your advocate in Trenton to help businesses like yours meet New Jersey’s challenges.
-Just as importantly, NJBIA has also succeeded in convincing the Legislature not to enact certain proposals that would have made it more difficult for our member companies to do business in New Jersey.
-NJBIA counts the following as our top successes for New Jersey’s recently completed 217th Legislative session (2016-2017).
+Many recent business-related laws were enacted because of the strong efforts of our government affairs team, which works tirelessly as your advocate in Trenton to help businesses like yours.
+Just as importantly, NJBIA has also succeeded in convincing the Legislature not to enact certain proposals that would have made it more difficult for our member companies to do business.
+NJBIA counts the following as our top successes for New Jersey’s 217th legislative session (2016-2017).

 Estate Tax Repeal

 This law, NJBIA’s major 2016 achievement, increased the $675,000 NJ estate tax exclusion to $2 million effective Jan.
-1, 2017 and completely abolishes the estate tax on Jan.
+1, 2017 and completely eliminated the estate tax effective Jan.
 1, 2018.
 NJBIA has long advocated for the repeal of the estate tax because it impacts small business succession planning and causes the outmigration of New Jersey residents to tax-friendlier states.
-IRS tax data shows New Jersey has lost $20.7 billion in net adjusted gross income since 2005 and that has adversely affected state revenues, economic growth, and jobs.
+IRS tax data shows New Jersey has lost $20.7 billion in net adjusted gross income since 2005, which impacts state revenues, economic growth, and jobs.
 During the past 11 years, outmigration problem has caused $13.1 billion in lost economic output, nearly 87,000 jobs and $4.6 billion in total lost labor income.
-The elimination of the estate tax is a major NJBIA legislative success that will curb outmigration and boost economic activity in our state.
+The elimination of the estate tax is a major NJBIA legislative accomplishment that will help curb outmigration and boost economic activity in our state.

 Pension Tax Changes

 For years, accountants and financial planners had been telling their clients that New Jersey’s tax laws make this state too expensive for retirees to live in and this was due, in part, to New Jersey’s low threshold for taxing retirement income.
 The results of NJBIA’s annual Business Outlook Survey of our member companies confirmed this belief, with more than two-thirds of respondents saying they would not make New Jersey their home after retiring.
-NJBIA worked to change the law to gradually raise the retirement income exclusion for seniors to a maximum $100,000 for married couples by the 2020 tax year, making it more affordable for New Jersey seniors to stay here.
-By comparison, the 2016 tax year threshold on retirement was a low $10,000 for individuals and $20,000 for married couples.
+NJBIA worked to change the law to gradually raise the retirement income exclusion for seniors to a maximum $100,000 for married couples by 2020.
+By comparison, the 2016 tax year threshold on retirement income was $10,000 for individuals and $20,000 for married couples.